lorin1999/pet/executionmodel/executionmodel.md

 after all used modules are imported and byte compiled, the code is executed.

-the definition of classes and functions are normal statements which are executed, the moment they are encountered by the interpreter.
+**IMPORTANT:** the definition of classes and functions are normal statements which are executed, the moment they are encountered by the interpreter.
 The results are objects in the active scope.

 demos: